If your visa application is successful, you will be issued with an e-visa.

 - inform the RCM and UKVI if your circumstances change

-Always check your visa carefully when you receive it - if you think there are any errors in the conditions printed on it, contact us straight away.
+Always check your visa grant letter carefully when you receive it - if you think there are any errors in the conditions printed on it, contact us straight away.

 Find out more about working during and after studies.